Maheshwari2305/Data-analytics-portfolio/Excel-Sales-Profit-Analysis/README.md

+- Profitability analysis by discount levels can be added
-# Ecommerce Sales Analysis – Excel Dashboard
+- Planned enhancements using Power BI and Tableau# Ecommerce Sales Analysis – Excel Dashboard

 ## Project Overview
 This project analyzes an eCommerce sales dataset using Microsoft Excel to